Ready for new beginnings.

 Some words of advice on fit: your suit jacket should sit flat on the chest and shoulders.
 Not too wide and not too tight or it will bunch.
 As for your trousers, you might love cropped or skinny styles in your downtime but your school probably favours a more classic approach, so go for a slim fit that tapers towards your ankle to skim the top of your shoes.

-The last few months have given lots of people reason to reconsider their work-life.
+The last few months have given lots of people a reason to reconsider their work-life.
 If you’re on the hunt for a new job hopefully it’s through choice, but even if the circumstances are out of your control, you can still control the way you present yourself to any potential recruiters.

 A good interview suit will do wonders for your confidence.
-Wearing something with a little structure will make you hold yourself higher and, importantly, shows your interviewer that you’re taking the interview seriously.
+Wearing something with a little structure will make you hold yourself higher and, importantly, show your interviewer that you’re taking the interview seriously.
 You can still show some personality through your accessories – a textured tie or a printed pocket square (remember those?) will finish things off nicely.